genestack/user-docs/docs/user-guide/quick-start/admin-gui.md

 As an administrator, you can add, edit and delete groups, as well as deactivate users.

 !!! info "Important"
-    In order to be able to remove groups, the user should have the **Manage organization** permission
+    In order to be able to add, edit and deactivate users, the user should have the **Manage organization** permission

 ### Add New Users:
 Follow these steps to add and edit users, as well as groups